-- 2. If a child makes an allegation about a member of staff, governor, visitor or volunteer the Head Teacher/Principal should be informed immediately.
-The Head Teacher/Principal should carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
+- 2. If a child makes an allegation about a member of staff, Governor, visitor or volunteer the Head Teacher/Principal must be informed immediately.
+The Head Teacher/Principal must carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
 The Head Teacher/Principal should not carry out the investigation him/herself or interview pupils. - 3.
-The Head Teacher/Principal must exercise, and be accountable for, their professional judgement on the action to be taken, as follows - If the actions of the member of staff, and the consequences of the actions, raise credible child protection concerns the Head Teacher/Principal will notify the Local Authority Designated Officer (LADO) Team (Tel: 0121 675 1669).
-The LADO Team will liaise with the Chair of Governors and advise about action to be taken, and may initiate internal referrals within children's social care to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil(s), these should be addressed through the school's own internal procedures.
+The Head Teacher/Principal should exercise and be accountable for their professional judgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Head Teacher/Principal will notify the Children's Trust Designated Officer (LADO) Team1 (Tel: 0121 675 1669).
+The LADO Team will liaise with the Chair of Governors and advise about action to be taken, and may initiate internal referrals within Birmingham Children's Trust to address the needs of children likely to have been affected. - If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil.
+These should be addressed through the school's own internal procedures.

-&lt;sup>1 In other authorities the LADO service is referred to as the Position of Trust Team (POT)
+1 In other authorities the LADO service is referred to as the Position of Trust Team (POT)

-- If the Head Teacher/Principal decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file. - 4.
+- If the Head Teacher/Principal decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file.
+The allegation should be removed from personnel records. - 4.
 Where an allegation has been made against the Head Teacher/Principal/Proprietor, then the Chair of the Governing Body takes on the role of liaising with the LADO Team in determining the appropriate way forward.
 For details of this specific procedure see the Section on Allegations against Staff and Volunteers in the procedures of Birmingham Safeguarding Children Board. - 5.
-Where the allegation is against the sole proprietor the referral should be made to the LADO team directly.
+Where the allegation is against the sole proprietor, the referral should be made to the LADO team directly.